 - United Arab Emirates

 Let’s dive in and find out exactly what makes them the hardest countries to get citizenship.

 17 hardest countries to get citizenship

-This tiny nation in the Arabian Gulf is one of the world’s wealthiest countries.
+This tiny nation in the Persian Gulf is one of the world’s wealthiest countries.

 With an economy based around natural gas and a small native population, Qatar guards its citizenship with extreme care.